 Fee information is available on request.
-For information or to obtain an application form, call (707) 468-3089.
+For information or to obtain an application form, call 707.468.3089.
 Spaces fill up quickly so applications must be received before the semester starts.

-Clubs And Organizations
+Clubs and Organizations

 Clubs are an important part of the total Student Services program.
 Clubs and organizations exist for interested students and offer several benefits which include increasing the chance of obtaining scholarships, learning and practicing additional skills to include on a resume', and becoming more connected with the college while making new friends.
 Registered clubs are also allowed to post information on campus and use campus facilities.
 The Associated Students of Mendocino College (ASMC) Office houses a complete listing.
-New clubs are easy to form, and students are encouraged to stop by the Associated Students of Mendocino College (ASMC) Office of the Dean of Student Services for assistance.
+New clubs are easy to form, and students are encouraged to stop by the Associated Students of Mendocino College (ASMC) Office (Room 782 in the Lowery Student Center) or the Counseling Office for assistance.